yuanqing/create-figma-plugin/docs/ui.md

 See the [Storybook](https://yuanqing.github.io/create-figma-plugin/ui/) for the full library of Preact components, and the [recipe for passing data between the plugin command’s main and UI contexts](#passing-data-between-the-plugin-commands-main-and-ui-contexts).

+Note that it’s possible to use React components alongside the `@create-figma-plugin/ui` Preact library.
+The `build-figma-plugin` CLI will automatically swap out all `react` and `react-dom` imports with `preact/compat`.

 ## Using custom CSS

 Out of the box, the `build-figma-plugin` CLI supports [CSS Modules](https://github.com/css-modules/css-modules):